milanaleksic/notesforlife/README.md

 # notes for life

-> Please read and try to understand all of the deaign decisions listed below before you decide to use the application.
+> Please read and try to understand all of the design decisions listed below before you decide to use the application.

-This application allows syncing of notes written in Markdown format and stored in Dropbox into Dokuwiki (with active Markdown content plugin, of course).
+This application allows syncing of notes stored in Dropbox into Dokuwiki.

 The reason why this application is made is because, according to me, no easy or friendly way exists that would allow day-to-day notes to be placed into Dokuwiki, but there are massive